Vegan Guide to Malaysia

 Vegan Food Quest small banner logo

 Here’s our Vegan Guide to Malaysia, a country with a fabulous mix of cultures where the food has influences from India, China and Europe creating some of the best vegan food in the world.
 We’ve spent a lot of time in Malaysia on our Vegan Food Quest to find, eat and write about the best vegan food in the world, mainly because it’s a total paradise for the food loving vegan traveller.
-If you’re looking for good vegan food in Malaysia and you can’t visit everywhere then our Vegan Food Quest top places to visit for exciting vegan food are Georgetown in Penang, Kuala Lumpur and Melaka (but the rest of the country is awesome too!).
+Since 2023, Malaysia has been our HQ, so we are therefore in the perfect position to update all of our vegan guides.

 Nasi Lemak